MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-storage-account.md

 - If using a client to connect to your Azure Stack HCI cluster, see [Connect to Azure Stack HCI via Azure CLI client](./azure-arc-vm-management-prerequisites.md#azure-command-line-interface-cli-requirements).

-- Make sure that you have **Storage Blob Data Contributor** role on the Storage account that you'll use for the image.
+- Make sure that you have **Storage Blob Data Contributor** role on the Storage account that you use for the image.
 For more information, see [Assign an Azure role for access to blob data](/azure/role-based-access-control/role-assignments-portal?tabs=current&view=doc-intel-3.1.0).

-- Make sure that you are using a page blob image.
+- Make sure that you're using a page blob image.
 Only page blob images are supported for VM images via the Azure Storage account.

 # [Azure portal](#tab/azureportal)